cooljeanius/wesnoth_mods/README.md

 # wesnoth_mods

 I am bad at The Battle For Wesnoth.
 This repository contains my edits to its campaign files to make them easy enough for me to be able to beat.
 Based on 1.14.12; I meant to include diffs against the originals, too, but I forgot to save those.

+Versions of Add-ons based upon:
+- Ashen Hearts: 2.41.0
+- Defense of Elensefar: 0.4.0
+- Flight to Freedom: 5.3.2 (BFW 1.14.0+)
+- Inky's Quest: 1.5.5